starles-barkley/starlee-jiles-portfolio/README.md

 ```bash
 python3 -m http.server 8000
 ```
 then open `http://localhost:8000`.
-Or `npx serve .` if you'd rather use Node.
+Each page is a separate file — visit `http://localhost:8000/services.html`, `/examples.html`, etc. directly, or just click through the nav.

 ## Deploying to Vercel